hanazuki/isc-kea.deb/doc/sphinx/man/kea-admin.8.rst

    **db-upgrade**
       Conducts a database schema upgrade.
 This is useful when upgrading Kea.

-   **db-dump**
+   **lease-dump**
       Dumps the contents of the lease database (for MySQL, PostgreSQL, or CQL backends) to a CSV (comma-separated values) text file.
       The first line of the file contains the column names.
 This is meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.

+   **stats-recount**
+      Recounts lease statistics for MySQL or PostgreSQL database.

 ``backend``
    Specifies the backend type.
-Currently allowed backends are: memfile, mysql, and pgsql.
+Currently allowed backends are: memfile, mysql, pgsql, and cql.

+``-h|--host hostname``
+   Specifies the hostname when connecting to a database.
+If not specified, the default value of **localhost** is used.

+``-P|--port port``
+   Specifies the port when connecting to a database.
+If not specified, the default value chosen by the database client is used.

 ``-u|--user username``
    Specifies the username when connecting to a database.
 If not specified, the default value of **keatest** is used.

 ``-p|--password password``
    Specifies the password when connecting to a database.
+   If only ``-p`` or ``--password`` is given, the user is prompted for a password.
+   If not specified at all, the **KEA_ADMIN_DB_PASSWORD** environment variable is checked for a value and used if it exists.
-If not specified, the default value of **keatest** is used.
+   Otherwise the default value of **keatest** is used.

 ``-n|--name database-name``
    Specifies the name of the database to connect to.
 If not specified, the